CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/guide.md

 > With Twitter Cards, you can attach rich photos, videos and media experience to Tweets that drive traffic to your website.
 Simply add a >few lines of HTML to your webpage, and users who Tweet links to your content will have a “Card” added to the Tweet that's visible to >all of their followers.

-The CoalaWeb Social Metadata plugin allows you to add default values for the parameters outlined below or dynamically populates them in a variety of different ways see [Social Metadata Options](#options-og) for more details. *\[Figure-21a\]*
+The CoalaWeb Metadata system allows you to add default values for the parameters outlined below or dynamically populates them in a variety of different ways see [Social Metadata Options](#options-og) for more details. *\[Figure-21a\]*

 ##### Twitter Card Parameters